 History Alive Programs Planned At Chateau De Mores State Historic Site

-MEDORA, N.D. – Chateau de Mores State Historic Site will continue the popular History Alive programs in August and part of September.
+Medora, ND – Chateau de Mores State Historic Site will present its perennially popular History Alive programs again this summer.
+This years’ lineup includes portrayals of the Marquis de Mores, Madame de Mores, A.T.
+Packard, and a Civilian Conservation Corps worker.
 Presentations will be held on the Chateau veranda on Saturdays and Sundays at 10:30 a.m., 1:30 p.m., and 3:30 p.m.
 (MT).
 History Alive programs are free and open to the public.

-The Madame de Mores (Medora) will appear at the Chateau Aug.
-31-Sept.1 and 7.
+Madame de Mores (Medora) will appear at the Chateau June 15-16.
 Portrayed by Karen Nelson, this program will center on Madame de Mores’ return to Medora in 1903 after spending summers at the Chateau from 1883 to 1886.
 Visitors will meet Madame in a brief retrospective on her time in western Dakota as well as her life following her return to France.